Lokesh-DataScience/Data-Analyst-Expert-Bot/README.md

 - **Change chunk size**: Adjust the `textwrap.wrap(..., width=500)` in scrapers.
 - **Swap LLM or embeddings**: Update model names in `chains/rag_chain.py` or `vector_db/faiss_db.py`.
 - **Switch between full analysis and fast cleaning**: Use `/analyze-data` for AI-powered insights, or `/clean-data` for quick cleaning and stats.
+- **Extend SQL generation**: The `/generate-sql` endpoint accepts any schema DDL and supports all major SQL dialects.
+Add dialect-specific prompt templates in `api/main.py` to further tailor output.

 ---